The information of this page is for students who are funded by Student Finance England and relates to entitlement for

 You can also apply for a non means tested, reduced rate, maintenance loan of £2,635

 However, if you are going to be on an unpaid placement in a hospital, health care authority, Local Authority, prison sector or working on research within a Higher Education Institute, you may be eligible to apply for the usual package of financial support.

-Please contact the Financial Support Team or Student Finance England for further clarification.
+Please contact the Funding and Financial Support Team or Student Finance England for further clarification.

 What about my Core Bursary?

 If you usually receive a University Core Bursary we can only award this if you ask Student Finance to carry out a means tested assessment, and the income information is shared with us in the usual way.

-If you have decided that you want to take a year out in industry but this is not a part of your degree then this is called an 'optional year in industry'.
-You are effectively taking a period of interruption from your course while you complete some work experience.
+If you have decided that you want to undertake a year out in industry on a work placement but this is not currently part of your degree then this is called an Optional Placement Year.